Korchy/blender_focal_lock_279/README.md

 Version history
 -
+1.3.2.
+- Fixed error if no cameras in the scene

 1.3.1.
-- Fixed formula fro Shift X
+- Fixed formula from Shift X

 1.3.0.
 - Added the "Shift Lock" functional for "Shift X" parameter